Ocean cruising in Cuba

-Why cruise Cuba
+Why choose Cuba cruises

 A cruise to this historic destination opens up a world made famous by Hemingway, Fidel Castro and Che Guevara.
 Currently served from the UK by Marella Cruises, Fred Olsen and Azamara, Cuba is the Caribbean island with a Latin American twist.
 A riot of colour, music, heritage and culture, visiting is like stepping back in time.
 One of the world’s last remaining socialist countries, Cuba’s fascinating history is just waiting to be explored, while its vivacious present is likely to charm you wholeheartedly.
 Chances are that when you think of Cuba, an image of Old Havana comes to mind.
 Founded in 1519 by the Spanish, its colourful architecture is both vibrant and beautiful – lookout for neoclassical and Baroque styles along its charming streets.
 Of course, Havana is also renowned for the vintage cars, which pepper every thoroughfare across this truly atmospheric locale.

-Best places to visit in Cuba
+Cuba cruises: Best places to visit in Cuba

 Where does art go after Antoni Gaudí?
 For a hint you can head west from central Havana to the seemingly low-key district of Jaimanitas, where artist José Fuster has turned his home neighbourhood into a masterpiece of intricate tile work and kaleidoscopic colours – a street-art wonderland that will make Barcelona’s Park Güell look quite sedate in comparison.
 The result is what is unofficially known as Fusterlandia, an ongoing project first hatched around 20 years ago that has covered several suburban blocks with whimsical but highly stylised public art.
 The centrepiece is Fuster’s own house, Taller-Estudio José Fuster, a residence decorated from roof to foundations with art, sculpture and – above all – mosaic tiles of every colour and description imaginable.